Michael Bloomberg, the founder of Bloomberg who has served as Mayor of New York, delivered the class day speech for 2019.

 Ndidi on the other hand is managing partner of Sahel Consulting Agriculture & Nutrition Ltd., and the founder of LEAP Africa.

 In a virtual address to the students, the couple outlined personal stories including how they met at Harvard University and how they have gone on to build successful businesses and non-profit — despite the odds.

-Mezuo, a long standing member of BusinessDay’s editorial advisory board which helps to shape the newspaper’s coverage, spoke of how he was shot in 2007 in Lagos where the couple live and almost lost his life.
-He said he feared he may never walk independently again, but through the crisis, he learnt immense lessons, which he shared with the class of 2020.
+Mezuo, a long-standing member of BusinessDay’s editorial advisory board which helps to shape the newspaper’s coverage, spoke of how he was shot in 2007 in Lagos where the couple lives and almost lost his life.
+He said he feared he may never walk independently again, but through the crisis, he learned immense lessons, which he shared with the class of 2020.

 Ndidi told the graduates about how unsettling it was to leave LEAP Africa following the shooting to begin again in Senegal, where she neither spoke the language nor had a job.
 In the midst of the crisis, she reconnected with agriculture and birth Sahel Consulting Agriculture & Nutrition Ltd.

 Mezuo called on the graduates to use their “talent, time and treasure” to improve the lives of others.
 He advised the class to define their values early in life and stick to it.

 “Define your values and stick to them.
 Your success early in life can be destructive if you have not clearly defined your values, rooted in integrity and humility,” Mezuo said.

 “Character definitely has a currency; if people can count on you because they trust you, they would invest in you, support you, and call on you to serve as a trusted adviser and board member.